wp-plugins/aretex-ecommerce-services/readme.txt

 8. Direct marketing tracking (media source) setup screen.

 == Changelog ==
+= 2.29.50 =
+Updated the Sandbox registration page with more information.
+Fixed a checkbox location.

 = 2.29.00 =
 Automatically updates AreteX server side code to match capablities.
 Fixed conflict when authorizing both paid content and paid subscriptions in the same manifest.